Planning a weekend trip to San Diego? Read on to get the scoop on the best things to do on your San Diego weekend

 We visited over a long weekend, and we were able to fit in most of our getaway wish list in our 3 days in San Diego.
 Of course, there’s lots we still want to see in and around America’s Finest City, so we will be back for another weekend trip soon!

-So here are the 10 best things to do on your weekend trip to San Diego:
+Here, then, are the very best things to do on your weekend trip to San Diego:

 #1 Enjoy the views from Cabrillo National Monument